 Completing a BSN program exposes nursing professionals to subjects that enhance their ability to provide quality patient care.
 For example, liberal arts courses help them improve their communication skills, while courses in pharmacology and nursing management and leadership in contemporary healthcare coach them on how to be leaders in their field.

-While a bachelor’s degree program does not always offer students the same hands-on skills they can learn through years of clinical practice, BSN programs are designed to provide in-depth knowledge of evidence-based healthcare processes.
-All nurses, regardless of whether they approach the field via an ADN or a BSN, must possess a desire to continue learning, as technology and treatment approaches are always advancing.
+While a bachelor’s degree program doesn’t always offer students the same hands-on skills they can learn through years of clinical practice, BSN programs are designed to provide in-depth knowledge of evidence-based healthcare processes.
+All nurses, regardless of whether they approach the field via an ADN or a BSN, must possess a desire to continue learning, because technology and treatment approaches are always advancing.

 The primary objective of healthcare facilities is to ensure positive patient outcomes.
-The comprehensive education provided in a BSN degree program, which typically includes the development of soft skills such as creative problem-solving and intercultural communication, can help RNs thrive.
+The comprehensive education provided in a BSN degree program, which typically includes developing soft skills such as creative problem-solving and intercultural communication, can help RNs thrive.

 Commit to Your Future in Nursing

-By completing an RN to BSN program, such as Maryville University’s, you can expand your overall mastery of nursing, enabling you to more effectively protect patient populations from adverse health outcomes.
-This can be both personally and professionally rewarding.
+By completing an RN to BSN program, such as Maryville’s, you can expand your overall mastery of nursing, enabling you to more effectively protect patient populations from adverse health outcomes.
+This can be personally and professionally rewarding.
 Nursing students reap many benefits through study at the bachelor’s level, from discussion of ethics in healthcare to practical applications of care techniques.

-Find out more about the benefits of earning a Bachelor of Science in Nursing to see if it matches your goals.
+Find out more about the benefits of earning a BSN to see if it matches your goals.
 With the right education, graduates can embark on a number of potentially rewarding and lucrative careers in nursing that offer the chance to help others.